rizinorg/book/src/analysis/symbols.md

 At first, one of the common scenarios is to analyze the file from Windows distribution.
 In this case, all PDB files are available on the Microsoft server, which is by default is in options.
-See all pdb options in radare2:
+See all pdb options in rizin:

 ```
 pdb.autoload = 0